reed-01/film-vault/server/README.md

 // An authenticated user can POST a film to a collection.
 // An authenticated user can GET a list of their film collection.
-// An authenticated user can DELETE a film from their collection.

 // An authenticated user can GET a list of films in their collection by TYPE.
 // An authenticated user can GET a list of films in their collection by GENRE.